r-o-n-c/react/TASKS.md

 3. Learn what `SSL certificates` and `HTTPS` are and why they are essential in modern websites
 4. Find the way to redirect your React App from S3 to `AWS Cloudfront` and enable `HTTPS` in Cloudfront
 5. Learn what `CI/CD` means and why we need it
-6. Find the way to set up a `CircleCI` pipeline to build your React app and deploy the production version onto AWS S3
+6. Find the way to set up a Bitbucket Pipeline to build your React app and deploy the production version onto AWS S3
-7. Set up a CircleCI CI/CD pipeline
+7. Investigate in how to set up the AWS infrastructure with Pulumi (IaC)